paulwizviz/learn-k8s/README.md

-# Learn Kubernetes: Working Examples and References
+# Learn Kubernetes: Working Examples and Education Materials

-This repository contain references to working examples, educational and opinions related to Elastic Search technologies.
+This repository contain references to working examples, educational and opinions related to kubernetes.

 ## Topics